 New Hampshire SNAP Program Benefits

+This site is privately owned and is not associated with the government.
+It contains information to help you in your Food Stamps application process.
 When attaining New Hampshire SNAP food benefits, beneficiaries should be aware of the food items they can purchase with benefits and items that are not approved by the program.
 Since food stamps benefits are provided to low income families to assist them in obtaining healthy and nutritious food, the program guides beneficiaries to making food choices that are useful and nourishing.
 Benefits for food stamps program are issued to families who qualify though an Electronic Benefit Transfer (EBT) card, making it easy and convenient to utilize the financial assistance.
 SNAP beneficiaries should learn how to use the EBT benefit card food stamp so they can get the most out of program benefits and keep their financial assistance secure and protected.
 To learn more about what can be purchased with SNAP food stamp benefits using the EBT card and the issuance of program benefits, review the information below.

 Food Items You Can Purchase With SNAP in New Hampshire